katamaritaco/WiscoGameDev/README.md

 - [Studios](#studios)
 - [School Programs](#school-programs)

-### Introduction
-Game development has a decades long history in Wisconsin.
-The scene here exists in many forms: Educational, Indie, and AAA.
-Here are resources to everything related to game development in Wisconsin.
-If you have a suggestion, please contribute!

 ### How to contribute
-This resources thrives on the input of the community.
+This resources thrives on the input of the community!

 If you'd like to add something to this resource, please look through our [contribution file](CONTRIBUTING.md) on how to do so.